key2market/plotly_training/README.md

 # README for the Git Repository

 ## Introduction
-This repository contains scripts for generating synthetic data based on a data structure schema.
-It leverages AI to create questions about the data, executes SQL queries, and generates visualizations using Plotly.
+This repository contains scripts for generating synthetic training data based on a data structure schema of a database.
+This repository leverages AI to create questions about the data, executes SQL queries, and generates visualizations using Plotly.

+The following training data is generated (in order of creation):
+1. A question about data Ex "How much sales did I have last year?"
+2. An SQL to answer the question
+3. A Plotly JSON to visualise data returned by the SQL
+4. A screenshot of Plotly Image for visual inspection

 ## Contents
 1. `functions.py` - Contains utility functions.